jrgonzalezg/kotlin-intro-talk/README.md

 # License

-    Copyright (C) 2017 The kotlin-intro-talk Authors
+    Copyright (C) 2017 The kotlin-overview-talk Authors

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.